Clay Davenport: Meteorology

-A graduate of the University of Chicago, Davenport was employed for many years as a software contractor with the National Oceanographic and Atmospheric Administration (NOAA) in the Satellite and Information Service, where he developed models for predicting rainfall from satellite imagery.
+A graduate of the University of Virginia, Davenport was employed for many years as a software contractor with the National Oceanographic and Atmospheric Administration (NOAA) in the Satellite and Information Service, where he developed models for predicting rainfall from satellite imagery.
 He has likened some of that work to his baseball analysis: "The biggest similarity between handling the two types of statistics is that they each involve making forecasts that are there for everyone to see, and you end up being wrong a lot," Davenport said.
 "You learn to develop a thick skin."

 In 2000, Davenport developed the Hydro-Estimator, a set of computer programs to estimate precipitation in real time.

 "The Hydro-Estimator (H-E) version of the Auto-Estimator (AE) was developed by Clay Davenport, a contractor working for the ORA Hydrology Team under the direction of Dr. Rod Scofield.
 The Hydro-Estimator algorithm differs from the original AE by using a brightness temperature screening technique.
 It adjusts the rain rate assigned to each picture element (pixel) according to the surrounding pixel temperatures.
 This helps separate raining and non-raining pixels and decreases the need for radar screening.
 It also helps focus rainfall estimate totals into more clearly defined maxima.
 There is less of a tendency for overestimating for very cold cloud tops using the H-E, and it does a much better job of estimating for large mesoscale convective complexes (MCC's).
 The H-E also has a different way of handling the moisture corrections, and also produces more frequent products every 15 minutes for all except the 24-hour totals.
 The 1 hour H-E totals are available on the NWS AWIPS system as a graphic for the whole CONUS every hour."

 Because of these programs, according to Davenport, "we are now capable of producing rainfall estimates for every system visible from satellite, which allows it to be used for other purposes in the United States and around the world, for example, drought monitoring in Africa, forest fire protection in Brazil and landslide studies in Venezuela."